finnschwall/RIXA/readme.md

 This readme aims to give a quick overview for getting started.
 All technical questions and advanced infos are in the docs **MISSING**.

+# Quickstart
-# Demo
+## Demo
 There is no demo currently :(

-# Quickstart
+## Documentation
+[Here](https://finnschwall.github.io/RIXA/) for the latest main branch version.
+For all other versions (also locally) it is under docs/build/html.
+For branches other than main you will have to build it.
 ## Installation
 **Hardware requirements**